Alice-Po/Voisinapp/frontend/README.md

 # Frontend

-This is the frontend application for Mastopod, built with React and Vite.
+This is the frontend application for VoisinApp, built with React and Vite.

 ## Development